Ghini/ghini.desktop/doc/ghini-family.rst

 .. image::  images/ghini-pocket-client.png

 The above is how |ghini.pocket| looks on my virtual phone, and 192.168.43.226 is the IP address of my laptop in my local network.
-YMMV.
+Please replace that with your own computer address.

 .. admonition:: I understand beans, what should I do?
    :class: toggle